snotskie/ttrpg/md/index.md

 Rounds are carried out as follows:

 1. **Roll for Position:** At the start of each round, choose a Stat to roll to get yourself in position for the actions you plan to take this round.
 The narrative for your action does not have to be fully formed, just what Stat to use and whether you want to Spark it.
-These rolls are not considered Checks until they are used during your turn.
+These rolls are not yet considered Checks and they may not be modified until they are used during your turn.
 2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to half your position roll, rounded down.
 Any remaining temporary Blessings disappear at the end of the Endeavor.
 3. **Follow Turn Order:** Turn order follows the number of temporary Blessings, lowest to highest, with the GM resolving ties.